corda/corda/docs/source/upgrade-notes.rst

 * CorDapps must be explicitly registered in ``MockNetwork`` unit tests.

-  This is done by calling ``setCordappPackages`` on the first line of your `@Before` method.
-  This takes a variable number of `String` arguments which should be the package names of the CorDapps you wish to load.
+  This is done by calling ``setCordappPackages``, an extension helper function in the ``net.corda.testing`` package, on the first line of your `@Before` method.
+This takes a variable number of `String` arguments which should be the package names of the CorDapps containing the contract verification code you wish to load.
   You should unset CorDapp packages in your `@After` method by using ``unsetCordappPackages()`` after `stopNodes()`.

+* CorDapps must be explicitly registered in ``DriverDSL`` and ``RPCDriverDSL`` integration tests.

+  Similarly, you must also register package names of the CorDapps containing the contract verification code you wish to load using the ``extraCordappPackagesToScan: List<String>`` constructor parameter of the driver DSL.

 Finance
 ^^^^^^^